-Supervised clinical education in the academic and practical aspects of small animal (canine, feline, pet birds, reptiles) medicine and surgery in carefully selected high quality, high volume private practices within a 60-mile radius of the campus.
+Supervised clinical education in the academic and practical aspects of small animal (canine, feline, pet birds, reptiles) medicine and surgery carried out in carefully selected, high quality and high volume private practices.
 Students see a wide variety of cases and directly manage medical and surgical examinations, diagnosis and management.
 Students are active participants in the diagnostic and therapeutic management of patients, and, as such, perform physical diagnosis and actively manage or participate in diagnostic problem-oriented decision making.
 Students have the opportunity to observe clinicians as role models and become familiar with how clinicians apportion their time spent with clients, staff and other hospital matters.
-Students also consult with hospital managers to learn about hospital management and issues including records, inventories, and client billing.
-One of these 4 Small Animal Mixed Practice rotations is an emergency medicine practice.
+Students also consult with hospital managers to learn issues including records, inventories, and client billing.
+One of these four Small Animal Mixed Practice (CVM 7010, CVM 7011, CVM 1012 and CVM 7013) rotations is an emergency medicine practice.